There are plenty of ways to make money with your blog, but not too many that pay more for less work than sponsored posts.

 I’m a (niche) blogger who writes about the latest trends in (niche-related keywords).
 I’m open to collaborating with brands on (sponsored posts) and on (social media site).

 Did you find this post useful in any way?
-Boy I sure hope so, otherwise I've utterly wasted my time!
-Anyways, please share this post on Facebook!
+Boy, I sure hope so, otherwise, I’ve utterly wasted my time!
+Anyways, please share this post on your preferred social media channel!